What is Applied Behavior Analysis (ABA)?

-Applied Behavior Analysis (ABA) is a form of therapy that teaches important and meaningful social behaviours to improve the quality of life of your child and family.
-Since the 1960s ABA continues to have the strongest evidence to help children and adults of all skills levels.
+Applied Behavior Analysis (ABA) is a form of therapy that uses the principles of learning to teach important and meaningful social behaviours to improve the quality of life of your child and family.
+Therapists have used ABA since the 1960s, and ABA continues to have the strongest evidence to help children with autism learn today.

 - Language and communication skills